What is identity theft?

 Identity theft in gaming and esports is also becoming more popular as well.
 According to a study, more than a tenth of gamers have had their identity stolen costing billions of dollars worldwide.
 Hackers can steal not only items within the gaming world, but also credentials of the players, leading to fake accounts.

 Another industry, which can see a lot of ID theft, is the travel and mobility sectors.
 Under the umbrella term “hospitality,” this industry is ever revolving due to people coming and going.
 Identities can be stolen, and tickets or reservations can be bought under the stolen identity or new accounts can be opened.
 Being such a fluctuating business, this can be ideal for hackers and identity thieves.

 One other industry, worth taking a look at, is crypto.
 Continually on the rise, crypto has become more mainstream, thus peaking the interests of fraudsters.
 Vast amounts of money are being transferred worldwide and identity thieves and fraudsters find weaknesses within the system in order to create new accounts or use stolen identities to take over existing accounts and empty wallets of any available coins.
 Regulations are therefore a needed safety measure from such fraudulent actions.

 How does identity theft occur?

-However, today digital identity fraud is more common, especially with most people doing everything digitally due to the pandemic.
-Identity theft can occur online through phishing scams, downloading malware that steals information, using insecure wireless networks, sharing passwords or having information stolen from a data breach of a company.
+However, today digital identity fraud is more common, especially with most people doing everything digitally due to the pandemic and use social media quite often.
+Identity theft can occur online through phishing scams, downloading malware that steals information, using insecure wireless networks, sharing passwords, or having information stolen from a data breach of a company.